 Latinas “Know Your Rights” Project

-In 2007 we welcomed a new organization to Anne’s Foundation.
+In 2007 we welcomed a new organization to Anne’s Fund.
 REACH (Refuge, Education, Advocacy and Change) is a Waltham based multi-service agency committed to reaching beyond domestic or relationship violence.
 REACH provides services for about 6,000 adults and children yearly through emergency shelters for battered women and their children, a 24-hour phone hotline, education and community based programs.

 Recently they identified an urgent need for education among the Latino immigrant families in the Waltham area.
 Many of these non-English speakers are unfamiliar with Massachusetts laws and legal services, and sometimes undocumented.
 Isolated and afraid they remain in relationships where they and their children are at risk of physical danger.
 Mithra Merryman, a Racial Justice Fellow from Greater Boston Legal Services has been working with staff at REACH this year to provide individual legal representation of battered Latina immigrants and work with the community to change barriers Latinas encounter in accessing their legal rights.
 A result of this work is the creation of the Latinas “Know Your Rights” Community Advocates Project.
 Collaborating with REACH staff, Ms. Merryman developed a twelve week program to train Latina lay advocates about their legal rights and then share this information within the community.